The Undertaker: Top Six Interesting Facts About The WWE Legend

 Mark William Callaway, aka the Undertaker, wrestled under various gimmicks, Texas Red, “Mean” Mark Callous, Master of Pain for the WCCW and WCW.
 He later appeared as the Undertaker in the Survivor series in 1990.
 But few people know that Taker was scheduled to appear as The Eggman gimmick.

 Before the 1990 Survivor series at various WWE events, a big egg was put on display which was then promoted as a big thing.
 Later the egg hatched from which a man named Gobbledy Gooker appeared as a turkey.
-The gimmick failed to become popular and was vanished later.
+The gimmick failed to become popular and soon vanished.

 The Undertaker as the Eggman never happened.
 Otherwise the world would miss out on one of the iconic characters in the professional wrestling.